Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 What Is The Best Sun Protective Shirt?

-After your sunglasses, and your sun blocking hat, let’s look in your closet for your sun blocking shirt.
+After your sunglasses and your sun blocking hat, let’s look in your closet for your sun blocking shirt.

 So, you are still reading, and you realize the importance of clothing and protecting your skin from the sun.
 We have been tanning addicts long enough.
 The sun can cause some real problems with your skin.